-How frequently you should replace your air filters could depend on the following:
+How frequently you have to exchange the air filters may be on the following:

 - Air filter model

-- Complete indoor air quality
+- Total indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size